top of page

 sarahstolar.jpg

-Sarah Stolar is an interdisciplinary Feminist artist who works from a vast technical perspective, the breadth of her work includes painting, drawing, multi-media installation, film, video and performance art.
-She grew up in her mother’s art studio and award-winning art school Schain Studios, received a BFA in Painting from the Art Academy of Cincinnati, and an MFA in New Genres from the San Francisco Art Institute.
+Sarah Stolar is an interdisciplinary artist who works from a vast technical perspective.
+The breadth of her work includes painting, drawing, multi-media installation, film, video and performance art.
+She grew up in her mother’s art studio and award-winning art school Schain Studios, and holds a BFA in Painting from the Art Academy of Cincinnati and an MFA in New Genres from the San Francisco Art Institute.
 Her work has been exhibited internationally with solo exhibitions at the Harwood Museum, the New Mexico Museum of Art, and BGMoCA in Montevideo, Uruguay. www.sarahstolar.com

 Email: sstolar@unm.edu